• Ticket Fines and Penalties in Michigan

 Michigan Traffic Ticket Fines and Costs

 Michigan traffic ticket fines vary by district.
-Failing to stop for a flashing school bus, for example, will cost you $500 in District 48, but $200 in District 54A.
 The total fine amount will be listed on your citation.
 Any questions regarding your fine amount should be directed to the district court listed on your traffic ticket.

 Surcharges